ApplauseOSS/applause-a11y-fixer-plugin-intellij/DEPLOY.md

 **Upload Plugin Package to AWS S3**

-You need a local file in the repository root `local.properties`.
-This should contain values as follows.
+You need a local file in the repository root named: `local.properties`.
+The file should contain values as follows (**NOTE:** do not quote the values or the upload will not work)
 ```properties
 aws.bucket=<bucket-name>
 aws.accessKeyId=<aws-key-id>